folio-org/okapi/CONTRIBUTING.md

 ### Feature branches

 Feature branches should be branched off from the master.
-The naming of those is not strict, but if you start a branch to fix issue _#7_ in GitHub issue tracker, you might well call the branch _gh-7_, or if you want to be more descriptive, something like _gh-7-contribution-guidelines_
+The naming of those is not strict, but if you start a branch to fix issue okapi-xxx filed in [https://issues.folio.org/]() , you might well call the branch _okapi-xxx_:

-    git checkout -b gh-7
+    git checkout -b okapi-xxx

 You can commit stuff as you go, but try not push obviously broken stuff into GitHub, not even in your development branch - that will be visible for the